 Key individuals in the business units and supporting service groups collaborate to align Husky's position.
 The Company's climate change strategy is clearly communicated to policy makers either directly or through participation in industry association working groups within the jurisdictions where the Company operates.
-In 2015, Husky continued to support consistency in policy advocacy through expansion of representation in the Company's Carbon Management Critical Competency and increased activity within the GHG management framework.
-Husky's Government Relations department works with the Carbon Management Critical Competency and Company representatives involved in policy engagement to ensure that policy advocacy activities are aligned.
+In 2016, Husky continued to support consistency in policy advocacy through the Company's Carbon Management Critical Competency and activity within the GHG management framework.
+Husky's Government Relations department works with the Carbon Management Critical Competency Network and Company representatives involved in policy engagement to ensure that policy advocacy activities are aligned.